KingRajan03/Gill-Sense-Company-Website/README.md

 ![Homepage](https://github.com/user-attachments/assets/acfb21c5-4c8e-429f-b4b1-59192fbbdd33)

-Screenshots are available in the [`ScreenShots/`](https://github.com/KingRajan03/Gill-Sense-Company-Website/tree/main/ScreenShots) folder.
+Additional UI Screenshots are available in the [`ScreenShots/`](https://github.com/KingRajan03/Gill-Sense-Company-Website/tree/main/ScreenShots) folder.
+- Homepage sections
+- About Us Page
+- Careers & job listings
+- FAQ page
+- Contact page
+- Footer layout

 ---

 ## 🔒 Confidentiality Notice
 > This project was developed for Gill Instruments Pvt Ltd as part of my professional duties.
 > Source code, admin access, and internal configurations are **not included** in this repo due to confidentiality and company policies.
-> This repository is for **demonstration and portfolio purposes only.**
+> This repository is only for **demonstration and portfolio purposes .**

 ---